 The grout of a tile floor has an important safety function as well as its normal decorative purpose.
 Since tile is quite slippery by nature, the grout lines give water a place to accumulate rather than sitting on the tile surface.
 But along with the water, dirt and debris also have a place to go.
 When tile is properly sealed, water can still accumulate in the grout but the dirt and debris cannot get into the pores.
 This in turn greatly reduces the time and effort required for routine maintenance of the tile while keeping the grout looking brand new.

-We invite you to call our office to make an appointment for an evaluation of your tile floors and walls so that we may help you to maintain them and keep them looking their best for a long time to come.
+We invite you to call or text our office to make an appointment for an evaluation of your tile floors and walls so that we may help you to maintain them and keep them looking their best for a long time to come.

 Our trained professionals, with our special tile & grout cleaning equipment, will be able to clean your tile and grout and, if necessary, seal your grout lines.
 We can then continue to maintain your tile surfaces on a regular maintenance schedule, if you prefer.